[This article is part of the Learner's Maya Glyph Guide.]

 TOK.p13.r4.c2

-o Middle: slightly curved band with two touching dots on one side
+§ Middle: slightly curved horizontal band, with two touching dots on the upper side (resembling a wood property marker, horizontally oriented).

-· Do not confuse the flint variant of su with te, which also has “whiskers”.
+· Do not confuse the flint variant of su with te, which also has “whiskers” (the parallel ticks).

 o te has “whiskers” in one half only, whereas su has “whiskers” at both the extremities.